 Euronews has also produced an interactive infographic explaining how the US electoral system works.

-Real Clear Politics shows detailed breakdown of the Presidential Election by state, showing solid Republican or Democrat states as well as likely and leaning states.
+Real Clear Politics shows a detailed breakdown of the Presidential Election by state, showing solid Republican or Democrat states as well as likely and leaning states.

 The site has also collated the most recent polls and statistics showing which candidate is coming out on top and by what percentage.

-Meanwhile, The Daily Beast has produced web app to help American voters report any problems they have had at the ballot this year.
+Meanwhile, The Daily Beast has produced a web app to help American voters report any problems they have had at the ballot this year.

 In the UK the BBC is asking the public to predict the winning candidate in their interactive map of the US Elections.
 Asking their own pundits, the Corporation’s map predicts 274 Electoral College votes will go to Obama and 263 to Romney.
 They say,